Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

-where ($A_\mu, C, \bar C$) are the basic fields of an arbitrary D-dimensional (anti-)BRST invariant theory and rest of the fields, on the r.h.s. of (7), are the secondary fields of the theory which can be expressed in terms of the basic and auxiliary fields of the ordinary D-dimensional theory by exploiting HC.
+where ($A_\mu, C, \bar C$) are the basic fields of any arbitrary D-dimensional (anti-)BRST invariant Abelian theory\footnote{An Abelian BRST invariant theory, in any arbitray dimension of spacetime, contains the gauge-fixing and FP-ghost terms in addition to the kinetic term for $A_\mu$.} and rest of the fields, on the r.h.s. of (7), are the secondary fields which can be expressed in terms of the basic and auxiliary fields of the ordinary D-dimensional theory by exploiting HC.
 It is clear that ($ R^{(1)}_\mu,\, R^{(2)}_\mu, s, \, \bar s$) and ($S_\mu, \, B_1,\, B_2,\, B_3,\, B_4$) are the fermionic and bosonic secondary fields, respectively, on the r.h.s. of (7).

 One can expand the expression $\tilde d \, \tilde A^{(1)}$ of (5) in the following explicit form using (6).
 This expansion, in its full blaze of glory, is as follows